hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 ***

-## Evaluating enrichment around the TSS
+## Understanding how PRDM16 regulates transcriptional activity

 Because many cis-regulatory elements (i.e. promoters, enhancers, and silencers) are close to transcription start site (TSS) of their targets, **a common visualization** technique is to evaluate the **read density around the TSS**.
 This can be done by using a genome viewer on a gene-by-gene basis as shown below: